LPT Liability 2024

 The property was purchased or adapted or built for use by incapacitated persons.

 This exemption will only apply where an award has been made by the Injuries Assessment Board or a court or where a trust has been established specifically for the benefit of the individual.
 In the case of adaptations to a property, the exemption will not apply unless the cost of the adaptations exceeds 25% of the market value of the property before it is adapted.

 Property is used by a charity or public body providing special needs accommodation.

 This exemption does not apply to residential properties that are used to house people who have no particular need other than a housing need.

-Property is owned by a charity for recreational services.
+The property is owned by a charity for recreational services.